Frequently asked questions

 Can my pets be rehoused with me?

-There are a number of landlords who will not accept any pets in their properties.
-Please make sure the details of your pets are included in your information as this may affect the type of property you may be able to access.
+In the majority of cases Housing Associations will let you have pets in your new home however on occasions this may not be possible, depending on the property type.
+Please make sure the details of your pets are included in your application as this may affect the type of property you may be able to access.